-The one.Charter LCAP development was a collaborative effort with feedback from multiple educational partners and supported through the completion of our WASC self-study and subsequent WASC Visiting Committee report.
+The one.Charter LCAP development was a collaborative effort with feedback from multiple educational partners and also included a review of the WASC areas of growth.
 We believe those efforts have resulted in a plan that will serve the needs of all students enrolled in one.Charter.
 The main highlight is the continued use of the same three goals that were established in the 2021-22 school year that respond to the major learning needs of our students.
 Goal 1 addresses the creation of assessment portfolios and professional learning community protocols to review and use assessment data to drive instruction.
 Goal 2 addresses the need to increase student learning through challenging academic and CTE programs and providing consistent instructional practices across all sites.
 Goal 3 addresses the need to build positive relationships with students and educational partners and support the social/emotional growth of our students.

-These WASC identified School Wide Growth Areas for Continuous Improvement are also key highlights:
+These WASC identified School Wide Growth Areas for Continuous Improvement are also key highlights and we continue to align them with the LCAP and use these as drivers of the decision making process to improve student learning:

-1. Strive to improve the modes of authentic assessment with the goal of demonstrating student learner outcomes, personal growth, reflection and making connections in regards to the transition to postsecondary/vocational/ or other student aspirations.

-2. Seek suitable intervention programs in reading and math that are compatible with the IS (Independent Study) model.

-3. Build positive relationships between staff, students and families by enhancing teacher, student, and family understanding of SEL (Social Emotional Learning) practices.

-2022-23 Local Control Accountability Plan for one.Charter

-4. The school staff and leadership will continue to fully implement a continuous improvement system for assessment, collection, analysis and interpretation of performance data to make decisions about curriculum, teaching practices, staff development and program effectiveness.

-5. The staff and administration will align curriculum, instruction, and assessment to the California Content and Performance Standards, District and site vision and mission statements, and the SLOs to ensure challenging and relevant learning environments for all students through rigorous curriculum and instruction.

-6. The site administration and teachers will create a long-range, comprehensive staff development plan that supports cross-site collaboration based on common student populations to create a standard learning experience for all students.

-7. The teachers will continue to strengthen the academic program in support of the transiency student population to ensure that students at the various sites receive the same education experience.

-8. Administration and staff will become familiar with all aspects of the WASC process in order to successfully examine the school program.
+- 1. Strive to improve the modes of authentic assessment with the goal of demonstrating student learner outcomes, personal growth, reflection and making connections in regards to the transition to postsecondary/vocational/ or other student aspirations.
+(Aligns with Goal 2 from the LCAP) - 2.
+Seek suitable intervention programs in reading and math that are compatible with the IS (Independent Study) model.
+(Aligns with Goal 2 from the LCAP) - 3.
+Build positive relationships between staff, students and families by enhancing teacher, student, and family understanding of SEL (Social Emotional Learning) practices.
+(Aligns with Goal 3 from the LCAP) - 4.
+The school staff and leadership will continue to fully implement a continuous improvement system for assessment, collection, analysis and interpretation of performance data to make decisions about curriculum, teaching practices, staff development and program effectiveness.
+(Aligns with Goal 1 and Goal 2 from the LCAP) - 5.
+The staff and administration will align curriculum, instruction, and assessment to the California Content and Performance Standards, District and site vision and mission statements, and the SLOs to ensure challenging and relevant learning environments for all students through rigorous curriculum and instruction.
+(Aligns with Goal 2 from the LCAP) - 6.
+The site administration and teachers will create a long-range, comprehensive staff development plan that supports cross-site collaboration based on common student populations to create a standard learning experience for all students.
+(Aligns with Goal 2 from the LCAP) - 7.
+The teachers will continue to strengthen the academic program in support of the transiency student population to ensure that students at the various sites receive the same education experience.
+(Goal 2 from the LCAP) - 8.
+Administration and staff will become familiar with all aspects of the WASC process in order to successfully examine the school program.